gablabc/Partial_Order_in_Chaos/README.md

 ## Local Feature Attributions for House Price

 In this experiment, we compute the Local Feature Attributions (LFA) of additive models fitted to predict house prices.
 Typically, the LFA would be computed with techniques like SHAP or Integrated Gradient, but for additive models, both techniques end up yielding the same LFA.
-We can compute the LFA of one of the most expensive houses in the dataset to understand why is price is so much higher-than-average.
+We can compute the LFA of one of the most expensive houses in the dataset to understand why its price is so much higher-than-average.

 ![LFA Houses](experiments/Images/Kaggle-Houses/LFA_Houses.png)

 The Hasse diagram reveals that, when explaining the high price of this house, all models agree the **most** important feature is `OverallQual=10`.
 This suggests that the quality of the materials of the house might be a major factor in this dataset.
-Bellow `Overall=10` in the Hasse diagram, we have other features that are also important for this prediction, but to a lesser extend than `OverallQual=10`.
+Lower in the Hasse diagram, we have other features   (`1stFlrSF=very large` and `GarageArea=very large`) that are also important for the high price, but to a lesser extend than `OverallQual=10`.

 ## Structure